michelled/weavly.org/src/resources/examining-applications-for-accessibility.md

 description: "This framework is intended to support educators as they explore and consider appropriate activities for coding instruction with their students who experience learning challenges. "
+supportiveMaterial:
+  - label: Examining Applications for Accessibility - A Guide of Considerations for Educators
+    file: /assets/media/examinig-applications-for-accessibility.pdf
 ---
-The considerations outlined below include those that should be considered within the design interface as well as instructional supports, such as pre-teaching, scaffolded instruction, and adapted resources to support explicit and accessible instruction.
+The considerations outlined below include those that should be considered within the design interface as well as instructional supports, such as pre-teaching, scaffolded instruction and adapted resources.

 ## General Information